hackingmaterials/atomate/docs/installation.rst

 Run a test workflow
 ===================

 To make sure that everything is set up correctly an in place, we'll finally run a simple test workflow.
-In general, two ways to create workflows is using atomate's command line utility ``mmwf`` or by creating workflows in Python.
+In general, two ways to create workflows is using atomate's command line utility ``atwf`` or by creating workflows in Python.
 More discussion on constructing and running workflows can be found in the `running workflows tutorial`_ and details on writing new workflows can be found in the `writing workflows guide`_.
-For now, we will use ``mmwf`` to construct a workflow.
+For now, we will use ``atwf`` to construct a workflow.
 Ideally you set up an API key in the `Configure pymatgen`_ section, otherwise you will need to provide a POSCAR for the structure you want to run.
 If you have an API key configured, you can run the following to run a structure optimization on Si

 .. code-block:: bash

-    mmwf add -l vasp -s optimize_only.yaml -m mp-149
+    atwf add -l vasp -s optimize_only.yaml -m mp-149

 Alternatively, if you did not set up your API key or want to use a custom POSCAR instead the following command will accomplish the same

 .. code-block:: bash

-    mmwf add -l vasp -s optimize_only.yaml POSCAR
+    atwf add -l vasp -s optimize_only.yaml POSCAR

 These commands added workflows for running a single structure optimization FireWork to your LaunchPad.
 You can verify that by using FireWorks' ``lpad`` utility: